 - Academic advisor: It is your academic responsibility to establish an ongoing relationship with an academic advisor.
 This should be done during your first semester at the university so that you will have access to information for appropriate course selection during your academic career at KU.
 The Interpreter Coordinator will assist you with accommodation-related issues but will not assist you in choosing your classes.
 If you need speech-to-text services to meet with your advisor, plan ahead; complete a Service Request Form online at least five (5) business days in advance.

-Questions: Academic Achievement and Access Center is here as your ally.
-If you have any special needs or concerns, please direct them to the Interpreter Coordinator, Kim Bates, in 22 Strong Hall, 785-864-4064. (v/tty), or firstname.lastname@example.org
+Questions: Student Access Center is here as your ally.
+If you have any special needs or concerns, please direct them to our office, in 22 Strong Hall, 785-864-4064. (v/tty), or firstname.lastname@example.org